Something went wrong

 Short Term Trends

-Middlesex’s overall fuel oil usage varies from year to year as winter conditions change.
-As the temperature outside gets more chilly, homes’ HVAC systems need to burn additional heating oil to maintain a constant interior temperature.
+Middlesex’s overall heating oil consumption varies yearly based on the severity of the winter.
+As the temperature outside drops, homes’ heating systems need to burn additional oil to maintain a constant interior temperature.
 Last winter, the average outside temperature in Middlesex was 30.0°F, which was 4.5°F colder than the prior winter's average outside temperature.

 Middlesex County Average Winter Temperature